Sashimii0219/BIA-Datathon-2025/README.md

 <br>

+## Adding new / editing existing pipeline components:
-As the components in this pipeline are modular, to makes any changes you may make edits to this json text in init_pipeline.py:
+As the components in this pipeline are modular, to makes any changes you may make edits to this json text in `init_pipeline.py`.

 ```
     state_machine_definition = f'''